-Chamomile is a plant belonging to Composite family.
-The flower of plant is used as energizing and relaxing herb.
-Chamomile reduces anxiety, stress and discomfort.
+Chamomile is a plant belonging to the Composite family.
+The flower of the plant are used as energizing, and relaxing herb.
+Chamomile reduces anxiety, stress, and discomfort.
 It is also given in case of digestive health.
-It is soothing for teething and colicky babies.
+It is soothing for teething, and colicky babies.

 About Chamomile Plant

 Chamomile is an annual herb.
-It is found in southern Europe and northern Asia.
-The stem of plant is round, furrowed, and branched and grows one to two feet in height.
+It is found in southern Europe, and northern Asia.
+The stem of the plant are round, furrowed, and branched, and grows one to two feet in height.

 The leaves are pale green, incised, and sessile, with thread-shaped leaflets.

-The flower heads consists of yellow disk flowers and white petal-shaped ray flowers that are bent downward to make the disk flowers more prominent.
+The flower heads consist of yellow disk flowers, and white petal-shaped ray flowers that are bent downward to make the disk flowers more prominent.

 The medicinal part is the flower.
-The leaves are also used for preparation of Chamomile Tea.
+The leaves are also used for the preparation of Chamomile Tea.